 Being friends is important to me, because I want to hear about his day and vice versa.
 We aren’t simple, “my day was good” people.
-We talk like friends, and we share every detail.
-We communicate very well.
+Speaking like friends is the everyday norm for us, and it boosts our communication.

 We also understand when one of us needs some space to just cool off and have alone time.
 Being best friends doesn’t mean being glued to each other all of the time.
 It’s about finding that medium where there is compromise.

 Sure, we do a lot together, but some of the things that bring us closer together and keep us close are just everyday tasks.
 The little things really matter to us, and there’s always a plus when you’re doing it together.

 - We cook together.
 Since we are big foodies, and we love trying new recipes and being in the kitchen as a couple.
 We are in our kitchen every night making dinner together.
 It’s one of our favorite activities, and it really helps us to appreciate one another.
 Plus, who in the hell doesn’t love food!
 It brings people together.

 - We take tub time together.
 My husband and I try to shower with each other or give the other baths often.
 Nakedness is magical for one, and secondly, we can talk face to face and enjoy that closeness after a long day apart.
 Plus, butts make everyone happy.